 Analytical Methods in Archaeology provides detailed training in a variety of important archaeological methods.
 Students will split their time between learning general field and laboratory techniques and concentrating on their chosen analytical method.
-Although structured workshops and exercises will teach essential skills, most learning will be embedded within the goals and practices of the professor's long-term research project on ancient community formation at Hualcayán.
-Therefore, the scientific, student-produced results of the course will have a real impact on our knowledge of the ancient Andes.
+Structured workshops will also teach essential skills.
+As students learn, they will be helping to produce real, scientific results.
+Therefore, student participation in the course will have a real impact on our knowledge of the ancient Andes.

-Through both targeted training and daily practice, student participants will learn how to properly lay out excavation units, how to draw plan maps and profiles of stratigraphic and architectural features, and how to digitally record and visualize data using iPads in the field.
-Regardless of their chosen concentration, students will attend workshops in

-GIS, 3D Photogrammetry, artifact processing, analysis, and illustration, human skeletal analysis, total station mapping, textile analysis, and soil flotation.
+Through both targeted training and daily practice, students will learn how to properly lay out excavation units, how to draw plan maps and profiles of stratigraphic and architectural features, and how to digitally record and visualize data using iPads in the field.
+Students will also attend workshops in GIS, 3D Photogrammetry, artifact processing, analysis, and illustration, human skeletal analysis, total station mapping, textile analysis, and soil flotation.
 At the end of the field school, students will present the results of a group analysis project based on their chosen concentration.
 Students will also attend weekly lectures and discuss readings on Andean prehistory to properly contextualize the materials and results of their research findings.